jonnyeom/jonnyeom.com/src/Content/Post/upgrade-symfony-from-44-to-51.md

     ```

 - Run the update.

-    ```bash
+    ```shell
     composer update "symfony/*" --with-all-dependencies
     ```

 ### Remove symfony/web-server-bundle

 - During the update, I ran into a version error with the symfony/web-server-bundle package.
   Doing some research, It looks like we can now use symfony's cli tool to start local servers, so I simply removed this package and re-ran the update command.

     ```bash
     composer remove symfony/web-server-bundle